 Fluctuations in the hormonal balance can lead to a low metabolic rate.
 Hormonal diseases like diabetes or thyroid disorders can affect your metabolism.

 Stress causes an imbalance in the body’s hormones.
 Apart from making you susceptible to various diseases, it slows down metabolism.
+Read more about the harmful effects of stress on the body.

 - Sleep patterns